Enhancing Industry Capabilities

 Explaining further, he says that rotolining/polymer lining is the best-in-class corrosion protection technology, effective against crude oil, saline water and waste water, in addition to the most corrosive chemicals like acids, alkalis, oxidisers, solvents, and salts.
 It can be applied on carbon steel pipes, spools, flowlines, fittings, vessels and process equipment, in the form of a protective layer (internal polymer coating/lining) of three to 11 mm thickness, enriched with corrosion-resistant additives with a wide service temperature range.

-“The result is fewer breakdowns, significant reduction in the lifecycle costing of the assets and reduced maintenance costs.
-It leads to significantly longer and reliable uptime when compared to other corrosion protection techniques,” he added.
+“The result is fewer breakdowns, significant reduction in the lifecycle costing of the assets and reduced maintenance costs, leading to significantly longer and reliable uptime when compared to other techniques,” he added.

 Pioneering Products